 To find out, we ran the ultimate comparison.
-Firstly, we conducted a social media listening search for both “Michael Bublé” and “Mariah Carey”, collecting tweets which spanned across the month of December.
+Firstly, we conducted a social media listening search for both “Michael Bublé” and “Mariah Carey”, collecting tweets that spanned across the month of December.
 We then uploaded this unstructured text data to Relative Insight – a text analytics software that leverages comparison as part of the analysis process.

 With over 16 million copies sold and four billion streams, Michael Bublé’s Christmas is the best-selling holiday album of the 21st century.
 When describing Michael Bublé’s sound, fans are 5.1x more likely to use festive descriptors such as jolly, merry and jazzy – positioning Bublé as a singer who is synonymous with Christmas.

-While people on Twitter align Michael Bublé with Christmas festivities, they also find humour in it.
+While people on Twitter align Michael Bublé with Christmas festivities, they also find humor in it.
 This year, annual jokes about Michael Bublé defrosting in time for Christmas are out in full swing, with words such as defrosted and thawing 9.2x more likely to appear.
 Does this mean that people see Michael Bublé as solely a Christmas Crooner, who has little or no relevance for audiences the rest of the year?

 Mariah Carey has long been celebrated the Queen of Christmas.
 But her loyal lambs view her as an icon all year round.
 Fans on Twitter describe Mariah Carey as legendary, iconic and timeless – words which were not used at all to describe Michael Bublé – suggesting that Mariah transcends the stereotype of being seen as simply a Christmas singer.